Skip to main content

 Installed as /usr/lib/android-sdk/platform-tools/fastboot

-If no version is displayed, please install fastboot in your command line
+If no version info is printed, install fastboot:

 sudo apt install fastboot